Sechelt (steamboat): Rescue efforts fail

 Having seen the disaster, Henry Charles ran to Rocky Point, where there was a telephone link to the quarantine station at William Head.
-The quarantine station received the call at 7:56 p.m.
-They blew the emergency whistle, and five minutes later Captain Thomas Riley took out the government steamer Madge to go to the scene (Madge as the quarantine vessel always had steam up, because they never knew when a ship might arrive.)
+The quarantine station received the call at 7:56 PM.
+They blew the emergency whistle, and five minutes later Captain Thomas Riley took out the government steamer Madge to go to the scene (Madge, a quarantine vessel, was chosen because she always had steam up, as a ship might arrive at any time.)
 When they got there, they cruised around in the dark for about two hours looking for bodies or wreckage, but found none.

 The station also sent a launch to Victoria.
 The tug William Joliffe went out to the wreck scene, but could recover only one or two bodies.
-(This is according to McCurdy; Jarvis in testimony given shortly after the event, stated no bodies were ever recovered.)
-Wreckage washed up on nearby beaches, including both her two life boats still in their davits.
-All aboard were drowned, an estimated 20 people.
+(This is according to McCurdy; Jarvis in testimony given shortly after the event stated that no bodies were ever recovered.)
+Wreckage washed up on nearby beaches, including both her two lifeboats still in their davits.
+All aboard were presumed drowned, an estimated 20 people.